ishaq4466/Docker/Docker-with-volume.md

 If you are developing new Docker applications, consider using named volumes instead

-4. Getting Hands dirty with Volume
+4.Getting Hands dirty with Volume

->$docker pull redis
+>docker pull redis

->$docker run -d -p 6379:6379 -v /docker/data/redis:/data --name redis1 redis:latest
+>docker run -d -p 6379:6379 -v /docker/data/redis:/data --name redis1 redis:latest

 This will run a container named "redis1" in backgroud, forwarding the container port 6379 to host port 6379, also it will create a volume in /docker/data(source) nd /data(target) inside container.